nfantone/pragmars-dev-challenge/README.md

 > We only care about the _perfect_ :sparkles: emoji for any given situation!
 So If more than one emoji :couple: matches what I need, **pick the top one**.

 * Also, it's always good to have a **random emoji** conveniently close to you for those circumstances where you are not too sure about what to say or write :thinking:.
-A clear, attractive round button should be there to give me a different one each time I pressed it down!
+A clear, attractive button should be there to give me a different one each time I pressed it down!

 _That's all we need!_ :smirk:

 ---

 How you build the solution is _entirely_ up to you now.
-We are going to be evaluating everything, but _mostly_ we care about:
+We are going to be evaluating everything, but, _mostly_, we care about:

 * :bulb: **Creativity**.
 Go nuts.
 * :wrench: **Tools**.
 Choose what you feel most comfortable or skilled with.
 * :man_technologist: **Good practices**!
 Design patterns, architecture and the nitty-gritty stuff.
+* :iphone: **Mobile look and feel**.
+We don't care if it's pretty as long as it can be used from a phone.

 Adding some unit tests would also be a smart move and, while not required, definitely a plus.